 The legal profession, like other professions, is undergoing a period of accelerated change.
 Some of the changes are brought on by rapid developments in technology that impact both the delivery of legal services and the types of legal problems for which clients seek representation.
 Technology is also contributing to advances in the science of assessment and testing.
 In addition, competency modeling in the legal profession has become increasingly important in a variety of contexts, including assessment of competencies expected of newly licensed lawyers to protect the public.
 It is prudent to undertake a comprehensive and systematic study at this time to ensure that the bar exam keeps pace with developments and changes in the practice of law, legal education, technology, and testing.

-The Task Force’s independent research consultants—ACS Ventures, LLC, and American Institutes for Research (AIR)—will engage with stakeholders throughout the study.
+The Task Force’s independent research consultants—ACS Ventures LLC (ACS) and American Institutes for Research (AIR)—will engage with stakeholders throughout the study.
 Our consultants will use focus groups, forums, and surveys to gather input about the bar examination and about changes and trends taking place in the profession that impact the work of newly licensed lawyers.
+The Task Force will share summaries that capture the feedback provided at focus group meetings while respecting its commitment to maintain the confidentiality of participants.

 The Task Force has selected two independent research consulting firms—ACS Ventures, LLC, and American Institutes for Research (AIR)—to support its study.
 In addition, the Task Force’s work is supported by NCBE’s Technical Advisory Panel of measurement experts.